project-alice-assistant/ProjectAlice/README.md

 # Can we contribute?
 Hey, did you skip ahead and not read what I wrote a bit earlier?
 You have to!
-Just kidding, but yes, your contributions are more than welcome, be it core side or on the module side.
+Just kidding, but yes, your contributions are more than welcome, be it core side or on the skill side.
 You'll find more about the guidelines on our wiki.

 # Copyright
 Project Alice ships under GPLv3, it means you are free to use and redistribute our code but are not allowed to use any part of it under a closed license.
 Give the community back what you've been given!